yhrgintoki/robotfeeding-website/content/tutorials/overview.md

 weight: 3
 ---

-## Introduction
+### Introduction
 This tutorial is largely informative and intended to read more like a manual.
 We will cover all the major software and hardware components of the car.
-This is part 1 of a 3 part tutorial series focusing on diving deeper into how the car works, common workflows, and troublshooting.

 ### Goal
 To learn about the major software and hardware components of the car.